Our Flagship Farm in Edmonston

-We use a 1kw solar PV system to power some of our onsite farm needs and use low-tech solutions whenever possible.
+We use low-tech solutions whenever possible.
 Our hoop houses also harness the power of the sun with their greenhouse effect, which warms throughout the winter.

 Urban agriculture is about feeding people and nurturing communities, but it is also about regeneration and healing marginalized landscapes.
-Our commitment to protect and restore the environment is evident in all facets of our works; reusing materials and applying permaculture methods to build our hoophouses and FoodShed kitchens, and practiving gray water recycling, energy conservation and composting.
-As part of our master plan, we are implementing strategies for healing our soil, cleaning our water and promoting biodiversity as important roles our farm plays in the larger urban ecosystem.
+Our commitment to protect and restore the environment is evident in all facets of our works; reusing materials and applying permaculture methods to build our hoophouses and FoodShed kitchens, and practicing gray water recycling, energy conservation and composting.
+We implement strategies for healing our soil, cleaning our water and promoting biodiversity as important roles our farm plays in the larger urban ecosystem.

 Urban Agriculture Research and Development

 If we are to transition to a local food system, we need constant development of methods and strategies for growing the most abundant and healthiest food possible in small urban parcels.
-ECO City farms is dedicated to regenerating urban spaces into productive food oasis’s.
-We are currently developing and applying many experimental strategies for urban agriculture including innovative composting methods, soil and nutrient management for small spaces, hoophouse design and passive solar, specialty crops for urban settings, modular processing kitchens for value added products and more.
+ECO City farms is dedicated to regenerating urban spaces into productive food oases.
+We develop and apply many experimental strategies for urban agriculture including innovative composting methods, soil and nutrient management for small spaces, hoop house design and passive solar, specialty crops for urban settings, modular processing kitchens for value added products and more.